nickvirag/DownloadMoreStorageSpace/README.md

 ## Frequently Asked Questions

 ### How does it work?
-macOS doesn't include filenames when calculating folder size, so we can create an "empty" folder full of data by creating empty files and encoding data in the filenames.
+macOS doesn't include filenames when calculating folder size.

+This program encodes files or directories in base32 and writes the base32 to filenames (the files themselves will be empty), thus giving the illusion of no storage space usage.

 ### Why did you do this?
 I don't know.
 I'm sorry.